 The U.S. Supreme Court may have declared racial desegregation in education unconstitutional in 1954, but many state institutions - including the University of Kentucky - were not quick to move on this monumental decision.
-For decades after Brown vs. Board African Americans would have to fight for equality.
+For decades after Brown vs. Board, African Americans would have to fight for equality.

 In 1965 UK hired its first male African American professor to the sociology department.
-The newspaper headlines tended to focus on where exactly this professor would live since segregation meant that there was limited housing available to middle class African Americans at the time in Lexington.
+The newspaper headlines tended to focus on where exactly this professor would live since decades of segregation meant that there was limited housing available to middle class African Americans at the time in Lexington.

 The University of Kentucky was not the only institution struggling with the new American order of federally sanctioned racial equality.
-So, President Lyndon B. Johnson, in an attempt to add teeth to the push for progress and equality, signed the Civil Rights Act - an act meant to forever banish discrimination from the United States of America.
+So, President Lyndon B. Johnson, in an attempt to add teeth to the push for progress and equality, signed the Civil Rights Act of 1964 - an act meant to forever banish discrimination from the United States of America.